 The second item to note is that tablets are the hot thing at the moment and will be for some time to come.
 Manufacturers who have not been able to offer a Windows-based tablet before are now adding them to their lineups and to do that, a Windows 8 licence is required.
 It is obvious that the anticipated tablet stampede is driving the purported sales figures.
 The manufacturers are banking on the hope that tablets will be a big seller over the holiday season and thereafter.

 You may have noted the use of the phrase “purported sales figures” in the paragraph above.
 Microsoft has been known to use creative accounting to come up with sales figures for new software and operating systems.
 If you add this, that and the other thing together, yes the numbers will come out around 17, 40 or 60 million.
 What Microsoft has yet to reveal is just what exactly this, that and the other thing are.
 After all, a sale is a sale.

 The real test will come with how many of those 40 million licences are actually implemented.
 In other words, the OS is used for an extended period of time and the machine is not downgraded to Windows 7.
-Windows tablets have no downgrade options available but many could beas Android devices.
+Windows tablets have no downgrade options available but many could be transmogrified as Android devices.